-The numerical implementation naturally falls into two parts: (i) applying the finite-volume quantization condition Eq.
-(6), and (ii) solving the infinite-volume integral equation Eq.
-(21) and doing the integrals in Eqs.
-(26)-(??).
+The numerical implementation naturally falls into two parts: (i) applying the finite-volume quantization condition, Eq.
+(6), and (ii) solving the infinite-volume integral equation, Eq.
+(21), and doing the integrals in Eqs.
+(27)-(29).
 We consider these parts in turn.
-Just as was done in the rest of this work, we conveniently use units in which m = 1.
-Factors of m can be added back using simple dimensional analysis.
+As in the rest of this work, it is convenient to use units in which m = 1.
+Factors of m can be added back using dimensional analysis.